samuel-wiese/website/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a third-year PhD student at the <a href="http://www.cs.ox.ac.uk/">Department of Computer Science</a> of the <a href="https://www.ox.ac.uk/">University of Oxford</a>.
+I am a graduate student at the <a href="http://www.cs.ox.ac.uk/">Department of Computer Science</a> of the <a href="https://www.ox.ac.uk/">University of Oxford</a>.
 My supervisors are <a href="https://www.inet.ox.ac.uk/people/j-doyne-farmer/">Doyne Farmer</a> and <a href="https://www.cs.ox.ac.uk/people/ani.calinescu/">Ani Calinescu</a>.
 I am a member of <a href="https://www.wolfson.ox.ac.uk/">Wolfson College</a> and of the <a href="https://www.inet.ox.ac.uk/research/programmes/complexity-economics">Complexity Economics Group</a> at the <a href="https://www.inet.ox.ac.uk">Institute for New Economic Thinking</a>.
 I am interested in game theory, networks, and (macroeconomic) agent-based modelling.
 I previously worked on fractals.

 I was trained at the <a href="https://www.uni-leipzig.de/">University of Leipzig</a>, where I was a scholar of the <a href="https://www.sdw.org/">Foundation of German Business</a>, and hold a Diploma in Mathematics.